Timothyyt/Brush-Question/Lintcode 442. Implement Trie (Prefix Tree).md

 # Complexity Analysis
 **Time Complexity**: <br/> insert: The length of word inserted. <br/> search: The length of word searched <br/> startWith: The length of prefix

-**Space Complexity**: Given the length of longest word in the dictionary as m, Trie is a tree with a maximum height of m.
-Given the number of words as w, the worst case space complexity will be O(w * m).Since words might share the same prefix, the space used in practice might be much less than the worst case scenario.
+**Space Complexity**: Given the total number of letters of words added as n, in the worst case where there is no common prefix, the space complexity will be O(n).
+Whenever common prefix exists, the space complexity will be lower.

 # Follow Up